27th British Combinatorial Conference

 Conference dinner on Thursday

 On Thursday evening we will hold a conference dinner at the Edgbaston Park Hotel (5-minute walk from the venue).
-We can accomodate dietary requirements.
+We can accommodate dietary requirements.
 Please remember to purchase the "Dinner&Excursion" ticket, if you want to attend.

 Allan Lo (Birmingham), Richard Mycroft (Birmingham), Guillem Perarnau (Birmingham and UPC) and Andrew Treglown (Birmingham).